apigee/apigeelint/README.md

 ## Rules

 The list of rules is a work in progress.
 We expect it to increase over time.
-As product features change (new policies, etc), we will change rules as well.
+As product features change (new policies, deprecated policies, etc), we will change rules as well.

 This is the current list: